scala-phase/scalathon/2012/training.md

 exercises will be written in Scala, so previous experience with Scala is required.

+_This is a 2-day course, to be given on Thursday, July 26th, and Friday, July 27th._

 ### FAST TRACK TO PLAY

 This one-day course, designed by Fredrik Ekholdt, a Scala and web application